Protecting the Rights of Our Clients

 Aggravated Assault

-- A police officer, firefighter, or correctional officer.
+- A police officer, firefighter, EMT, correctional officer, or transit worker.

 Distinction from Battery

-It is crucial to note that Battery (720 ILCS 5/12-3), the actual physical contact or bodily harm, is a separate and often higher-level offense (Class A Misdemeanor).
+Battery under 720 ILCS 5/12-3 requires actual physical contact causing bodily harm or contact of an insulting or provoking nature.
+It is a separate Class A misdemeanor offense.
 We defend clients against both charges, focusing on the specific legal elements of each.
 A Chicago assault defense lawyer must master this distinction to effectively counter the prosecution.

 In Cook County courtrooms, judges look closely at factors like the incident location and your criminal history.
-For instance, prosecutors frequently pursue aggravated charges for assaults occurring at schools, parks, or public transit.
+Prosecutors frequently pursue aggravated charges for assaults occurring at schools, parks, or on public transit.
 Local sentencing patterns also influence the court’s approach to plea deals and alternative programs.

 By drawing on our experience with Cook County prosecutors and the Chicago Police Department, we shape your defense to the specific facts and the courtroom that hears your case.
 Every detail matters, from local law enforcement procedures to how evidence was gathered.